priyanshumahey/Setting-Up-Muse/README.md

 This repository will go over how to set up the MUSE headset.

+The main parts of this repo are to go over how read MUSE data and then also recieve and plot the data.

 ## Connecting MUSE to your computer
 The first thing we need to do is connect the MUSE to our laptop.
 To do this, we'll be using something called Pylsl.